Thrakomakedones

 Thrakomakedones (Greek: Θρακομακεδόνες from Thrace and Macedonia), is a town in the regional unit East Attica, in Attica region, Greece.
 It is a northern suburb of Athens.
 Since the 2011 local government reform it is part of the municipality Acharnes, of which it is a municipal unit.
 The municipal unit has an area of 3.550 km2.

 Overview

-Thrakomakedones is situated in the southern foothills of the Parnitha mountains, at the northern edge of the Athens conurbation.
+Thrakomakedones is situated in the southern foothills of the Parnitha mountain, at the northern edge of the Athens conurbation.
 It is 5 km northeast of Acharnes and 16 km north of Athens city centre.
 The 1999 Athens earthquake affected Thrakomakedones, causing severe damage to several houses and a school.
 During a heatwave, on 7 August 2021 wildfires affecting Greece were spreading towards Thrakomakedones; many people left their homes.

 Climate

 Thrakomakedones has a hot-summer Mediterranean climate (Köppen climate classification: Csa).
 Thrakomakedones experiences hot, relatively dry summers and cool, wet winters.